Application Dates & Requirements

 - In order to complete your application, the College of Engineering requires a transcript from every university/college that you list in the “Colleges Attended” section of the “Academic History” of the application.
 The Admissions Committee reserves the right to request further information from an applicant.
 For purposes of application, you should list only the schools/colleges for which you are uploading transcripts.

-- Transcripts must be issued by the college or university, or the college/university’s vendor (like National Student Clearinghouse, Parchment, interfolio, etc.).
-A course list or screen shot of your student website with course grades will not be accepted in place of an unofficial scanned transcript.
+- Transcripts must be issued by the college or university to you, or the college/university’s vendor (like National Student Clearinghouse, Parchment, interfolio, etc.) to you.
+A course list or screen shot of your student website with course grades will not be accepted in place of an official or unofficial scanned transcript.

 - DO NOT mail official hard copies of your transcripts.
 The Graduate Programs Office will contact applicants directly if there are any problems with their uploaded transcript.

-- College seniors should submit a scanned copy of their transcript for work completed in the first semester of the senior year as soon as it is available.
+- College seniors should submit a PDF or scanned copy of their transcript for work completed in the first semester of the senior year as soon as it is available to email@example.com and we will add it to your application.

 Letters of Recommendation